This piece is part of Rebel Well: a Starter Survival Guide to a Trumped America for Teens and Emerging Adults.

 FOR THOSE WHO EXPERIENCE RELIGIOUS INTOLERANCE

-Find your people: Whether you live in a big city or a small town, find your people, starting with the local synagogue, mosque, temple, or meeting.
+Find your people: Whether you live in a big city or a small town, find your people, starting with the local synagogue, mosque, temple, meeting, or other religious gathering.
 If there isn’t a youth or young adult group, start one.
 If there is, join it.
 If it’s bad, make it better.
-Your house of worship may also offer smaller, more dedicated groups for people of all ages talking about various issues that can provide you with more intimacy.
+Your faith community may also offer smaller, more dedicated groups for people of all ages talking about various issues that can provide you with more intimacy.
 Develop networks in your community so you have backup if you have problems at home or at school.
-If you have a small or unsupportive faith community, online groups can provide a space for talking about issues of importance and seeking help.
+If you have a small or unsupportive faith community, online groups can provide a space for talking about issues of importance and seeking help, including space for those who are thinking about leaving the faith.

 FOR THOSE WHO ARE UNDOCUMENTED CITIZENS

-If you have protected status under Deferred Action for Childhood Arrivals: Talk to an immigration attorney or resource group RIGHT NOW about how to handle the situation.
+If you have protected status under Deferred Action for Childhood Arrivalsexternal link, opens in a new tab: Talk to an immigration attorney or resource group RIGHT NOW about how to handle the situation.
 You may lose legal protections, and your presence on the DACA list could make you a target.
 If you have not filed for DACA, immigrant rights groups are advising against doing so now.

 Develop a safety plan now: Find three local and trustworthy people to stay with, and keep their contact information with you at all times.
 Have a getaway bag that includes basic necessities for several days along with all of your most important documents, along with readily available cash for emergencies.